siobhanlgorman/80s-Mixtape-Quiz/README.md

 The following tutorial was also useful as a guide and is very similar to the above
 * [How to Make a Quiz App using HTML CSS Javascript - Vanilla Javascript Project for Beginners Tutorial](https://www.youtube.com/watch?v=f4fB9Xg2JEY)

-The following reference were used as learning resources
+The following references were used as learning resources

 * On how to use data attributes (https://developer.mozilla.org/en-US/docs/Learn/HTML/Howto/Use_data_attributes)
 * [Reference on forEach looping syntax](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/forEach)